Pakistan: Medieval period

-The Mughals introduced Persian literature and high culture, establishing the roots of Indo-Persian culture in the region.
-In the region of modern-day Pakistan, key cities during the Mughal period were Multan, Lahore, Peshawar and Thatta, which were chosen as the site of impressive Mughal buildings.
+The Mughals strengthened Persianate culture through literature, book production, illustration, and architecture.
+In the region of modern-day Pakistan, key urban centres during the Mughal period were Multan, Lahore, Peshawar and Thatta, which were chosen as the site of impressive Mughal buildings.
 In the early 16th century, the region remained under the Mughal Empire.
-In the 18th century, the slow disintegration of the Mughal Empire was hastened by the emergence of the rival powers like the Maratha Empire and later the Sikh Empire, as well as invasions by Nader Shah from Iran in 1739 and the Durrani Empire of Afghanistan in 1759.
+In the 18th century, the slow disintegration of the Mughal Empire was hastened by the emergence of the rival powers like the Maratha Empire and later the Sikh Empire, as well as invasions by Nader Shah from Iran in 1739, and the Durrani Empire of Afghanistan in 1748.
 The growing political power of the British in Bengal had not yet reached the territories of modern Pakistan.